benalperim/Web_Sukit/Project1-Skeleton/README.txt

 ----------------------------------------
     The compile files should handle anything needed with the command line, however if you compile and run yourself, it should handle any variation from the client side.

+    the Client options are:

+        -h hostname
+            ~ the IP address of the host you're connecting to, 127.0.0.1 is default.
+        -p port
+            ~ the port number of the host you're trying to go through, 2000 is default.
+        -u username
+            ~ username you want to connect as, guest is defualt.
+        -t testfile
+            ~ uses test files to call a command.

 ----------------------------------------
 File List